By Andre Perunicic | June 22, 2017

 Running the test at this point should show that we grabbed the element successfully.

-Next we visit a different post (you can actually visit the same one again) and only fail when there is no exception from
+Next we visit the page again and only fail if there is no exception from

 Running the test with